Skilling review

 Is my money safe with Skilling?

-Any payments funded to Skilling accounts by traders are held in a segregated bank account.
+All payments made to Skilling by traders are securely held in a segregated bank account.

 What are Tier 1 banks and why should Skilling use them?